Best True Wireless Earbuds For Running & Working Out 2023

 For the price tag, the JLab Audio JBuds Air comes with it is very hard to point out any flaws in their design.
 The earbuds and feature mostly rubber and plastic in their construction.
 We found them sturdy, and the earbuds can handle pretty much what you through at it.
 However, one thing we did not like was the size of the earbud.
 Though not as large as the Bose Soundsport Free, the JBuds Air are certainly on the bigger side.

 However, do not be turned away by its size.
 The earbuds are light and had a great fit for our ears.
 At just 6 grams, what these earbuds lack in design, they make it up for in their functionality.
 Once you plug them into the ears, the earbuds fit very well and remained stable while working out.
-The comfort is good, but they earbuds tend to get uncomfortable after 1 hour of use.
-If you spend less time at the gym or when running then you will find them good.
+The comfort is good, but the earbuds tend to get uncomfortable after 1 hour of use.
+If you spend less time at the gym, when running, or riding your motorcycle using these earbuds then you will find them good.
 You can also try out the extra ear tips and fins that come with the earbud.

 The performance of the JBuds Air for the price you pay for them is pretty good.
-For starters, when fully charged the earbuds gave us 4 hours of playback time.
+After charging these earbuds, the earbuds gave us 4 hours of playback time.
 This compared very correctly with what JLab advertised.
 When the earbuds need a recharge, you can get 10—- hours of charge from the charging case.
 We found the battery life a tad less comparable to the likes of the Jabra Elite 65t and the Soundsport Free, which are two expensive earbuds.

 Unlike most true wireless earbuds, the JBuds do not come with an app.
 All the controls are placed on the earbuds.
 Each earbud has only one button each, which is placed under the JLab’s logo.
 However, we found it very confusing to master and operate the earbuds.
 Clicking the left earbud turns down the volume and plays the previous song while clicking on the right earbud turns the volume up and skips to the next song.
 Overall, we found that operating the earbuds was not a very good experience.
 For example, we would have preferred an app to change things like EQ settings faster.